 Far, Barrakas 13, 998 YK (Day 27) (take that, hiatus!)

 During the night – or, again, perhaps early in the morning – Lythanis becomes wracked with horrible, vivid nightmares.
-This is not unusual for him, as he has been plagued by nightmares of this sort since his hopeless battle with the Inspired at Dar Mirn several years before.
+This is not unusual for him, as he has been plagued by nightmares of this sort since his hopeless battle with the Inspired at the city of Dar Mirn several years before.
 The difference tonight was that he would not wake from his haunting visions.
 As the time came that he was roused from sleep, the dreams did not stop.
 He had at last succumbed to the illness he had contracted back in Riedra, and was no longer in control of his own body.
 His psyche trapped in a whirling hellscape of nightmares and his body under unknown influence, Lythanis departs while the rest of the party sleeps.
 He leaves behind only his journal, and with it, the last remnants of his former life.

 As the rest of the Eclipse Collective awakens, this recent departure remains initially unclear, and there is no reason to suspect that things are not completely as normal.
 The main floor of the Halfmoon Inn is, as usual, relatively empty.
 Rendil Halfmoon and his aunt are seated at the counter, and the cloaked form of Talbot is seated across from a bald man, who is drinking sourly and tending to noticeable wounds.
 Curious by this new arrival, the available members of the collective sit at a table nearby to eavesdrop.
 They catch the tail end of what seems to have been a fairly serious conversation, about a contract of some sort for Mr. Artauche that the man has failed to meet his terms upon.
 Unless he can somehow assure Talbot that his contract is still viable, it will be considered void.